BoazTene/netlink/README.md

 # Python client for Netlink interface

-A simple python module for connecting to a netlink.
+A simple python module for the kernel netlink interface.

 ## Installtion